Skip to the content.

 ML speech enhancement

 The goal of this project is to replace millions of lines of DSP-based speech enhancement code in Teams/Skype with much better performing ML-based models that also offer new functionality.
 To do so we first created a scaleable crowdsourcing framework to rate 100’s of thousands of clips cheaply and accurately.
 We created massive training and test sets to enable training ML models.
 We built the first accurate (PCC > 0.95) non-intrusive speech quality assessment models for speech in the presence of noise, echo, packet loss, reverberation, and PSTN distortions.
 We then created the first academic challenges for noise suppression, echo cancellation, and packet loss concealment.
 Finally, the models we built were integrated into Teams/Skype and AB tested to show significant end-to-end improvement.
 An example video of Deep Noise Suppression is here.
 A more recent example of Deep Echo Cancellation, Noise Suppression, and Dereverberation in a single model is shown here.
 Examples of Deep Packet Loss Concealment are shown here.
+Voice Isolation is shown here.
 These models are now used by 100’s of millions of Teams/Skype users for all audio calls.

 Some publications for this project are: